But that’s not what he finds when he looks outside.

 “Not really, but Eric and John have never played it, and I have, so this makes it more even.”

 “More even?”
 John complained.
-“He’s totally winning the game!”
+“He’s like totally winning the game!”

 “What teams?”
 I asked.

 “They picked Stanford, so I picked Cal.
-That’s a good rivalry, and historically Stanford wins more times than Cal,” Adam replied.
+That’s a good rivalry, and historically Stanford has won more games than Cal,” Adam replied.

 “What’s the score?”